brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

 ## Creating the dialog component

-We already have a `my-dialog` component when we start from the previous article.
+We already have a `my-dialog` component when we continue from the previous article.
 We consume the dialog like this:

 ```html